-In a recent study, employee engagement company TINYpulse polled over 1,000 professionals to find out what they thought about their reviews.
+In a 2016 study, employee engagement company TINYpulse polled over 1,000 professionals to find out what they thought about their reviews.
 The results showed that employees are generally dissatisfied with traditional performance reviews: 37 percent said they think the process is outdated, and 42 percent said they think managers leave important elements out of their review due to bias.
-Nearly a quarter of respondents even said they "feared" their performance review, especially those in the millennial generation.
+Nearly a quarter of respondents even said they feared their performance review.

-1. Embrace technology.
-There is an increasing trend in the development and use of employee engagement apps, such as TINYpulse, Impraise and Workday.
-These apps give employees and managers a chance to communicate regarding assignments daily, tracking progress, providing feedback and incorporating other business aspects so that each member of the team is on track and on the same page.
+There are many apps that give employees and managers a chance to communicate daily assignments, track progress, provide feedback and incorporate other business aspects so that each member of the team is on track and on the same page.

 Ken Lloyd, author of "Performance Appraisals & Phrases for Dummies" (For Dummies, 2009), offered a range of words and phrases managers could use for each type of employee responsibility: